came88/sito-hugo/content/blog/_index.en.md

 Some notes taken over time...

-At first I wrote them on a wiki, but then I converted them into a blog.
+At first I wrote them on a wiki, after that I converted them into a blog.